Okay so you want to start day trading!

 When it comes to setting up a multi-monitor trading computer you can get as complex as you’d like.
 I try to keep it simple, but my system has grown over the years.
 I would suggest starting with a great core system that you add onto when you want to expand.

-It actually started very simply with 1 laptop and 1 external monitor.
-I slowly added additional monitors as I needed more space until I’ve grown to an 11 monitor layout.
-Keep in mind that in addition to being a full-time day trader, I’m also running our chat room & trading courses.
+It started very simply with one laptop and one external monitor.
+I slowly added additional monitors as I needed more space until I had a 9-monitor layout!

 The Day Trading Computer